MIT-LCP/mimic-website/content/en/docs/IV/modules/ecg/_index.md

 Additional details for each lookup table are provided in the pages below.

 {{% pageinfo %}}
 Please note that the free-text cardiologist notes for the ECG module will be publicly released in the MIMIC-IV-Note module at a later date.
-An initial set of these notes are available to our consortium members only, at this time.
 {{% /pageinfo %}}

 **For additional information about this project please see the MIMIC-IV-ECG project on physionet.org.**